One goal in eight games: Inside Sancho's post-Man Utd saga slump | Goal.com

 “I expect a lot from myself personally.
 When I play I try to assist and score, and help the team.
 For a couple of games I haven’t been assisting or scoring but I knew I had the chance to do that.”

-Sancho has shown more than enough to show that this slump is only temporary and that the goals and assists will return for club and country.
+Sancho has demonstrated more than enough to show that this slump is only temporary and that the goals and assists will return for club and country.

 He is still dominating opponents with his dribbles and creating chances for his team-mates.
 The goals will come.